open-learning-exchange/open-learning-exchange.github.io/pages/techgenius/tg-rp3-installation.md

 6. Now place the SD card into the RPi and connect the power.
 The RPi will reboot three times to complete the installation process.
 This may take some time as it is downloading content for the first time.

-You should now be able to connect to the Planet X by going to [the system login page](http://192.168.2.1:5984/apps/_design/bell/MyApp/index.html).
+You should now be able to connect to the Bell-Apps X by going to [the system login page](http://192.168.2.1:5984/apps/_design/bell/MyApp/index.html).